-A group of 12 students from Saudi Arabia are at Lynchburg College for a week to learn about community engagement and American culture.
+A group of 12 students from Saudi Arabia are at University of Lynchburg for a week to learn about community engagement and American culture.

 The students are here under the auspices of Legacy International, a Bedford, Virginia-based organization dedicated to promoting peace by fostering a worldwide culture of participation with practical, community-based solutions to problems.